h2oai/datatable/README.md

   but promotion into object discouraged.
 * All types should support null values, with as little overhead as possible.
 * Data should be stored on disk in the same format as in memory.
-This will allow us to memory-map data on disk and work ob out-of-memory datasets transparently.
+This will allow us to memory-map data on disk and work on out-of-memory datasets transparently.
 * Work with memory-mapped datasets to avoid loading into memory more data than necessary for each particular operation.
 * Fast data reading from CSV and other formats.